saylesss88/mdbook-content-loader/README.md

 Drop this anywhere in `theme/index.hbs` (or any `.hbs` file).

-For example, placing it directly after this block works, and you'll have a landing page of your "Latest Edited Posts" placed right above the prev/next
+For example, placing it directly between `<main>` and `</main>` works, and you'll have a landing page of your "Latest Edited Posts" placed right above the prev/next buttons:
-buttons:

 ```js
 <main>